You’re Not Normal. Welcome Weirdness in Business & Life.

 Normal is the goal we think we want to achieve, but are disappointed when we have done so.
 Be careful when you wish for a ‘normal’ day or a ‘normal’ life.
 You may just get it.

 Now weirdness, on the other hand?
 Weirdness, I can get behind.

 Weirdness lives fully and laughs hard.
 Weirdness inspires great art, music, literature.
-Provides entertainment.
+It provides entertainment.
 Weirdness fuels business.
-It is the engine behind innovation and creation.
-Most importantly, weirdness is the rock of love and relationships.
+It is the engine behind innovation, creation and collaboration.
+Most importantly, weirdness is the rock of love and authentic relationships.

 Weirdness connects people in a way that normal could never even dream of.

 As Robert Fulghum said, “We’re all a little weird.
 And life is a little weird.
 And when we find someone whose weirdness is compatible with ours, we join up with them and fall into mutually satisfying weirdness—and call it love—true love.”

 I think when that mutually satisfying weirdness extends beyond two people that becomes our tribe – our tribe of weirdos.
 Weirdos we need.
 Because in all of our quirkiness, we help each other appreciate the world – each other and ourselves – for all of its (and our) weird wonder and possibility.
 Making it more colorful.
 More joyous.
 More intriguing.
 More alive.
 Weirder.
 Better.

 Great things come from weirdness, in business and in life.